What’s the difference between a fixed vs. adjustable-rate mortgage?

 The strategic investor

 Profile: Taylor is buying a duplex and planning to live in one unit and rent out the other.
-They expect to hold the property for three to five years before upgrading to a larger home.
+They expect to hold the property for 3 to 5 years before upgrading to a larger home.

 Best fit: ARM